hmchen47/Programming/WebDev/Frontend-W3C/3-HTML5AppGame/04b-Components.md

     + hidden in a shadow root
     + protected from external CSS, JS snippets, etc.
   + CSS inside the template not affected any other elements on the page
-  + CSS rule only applying to the template's content w/ no side-effect on other elements outside
+  + CSS rule only applying to the template's content w/o side-effect on other elements outside

 + Example: mixing templates and shadow DOM
   + tasks